- Seeing a doctor early can help slow the progress of COPD.

 You should create your own list of questions.
 Questions you may wish to ask include the following:

 - Do I have COPD?

 - Do I have emphysema, bronchitis, or both?

 - Will I need to take medications for the rest of my life?

 - What else can I do to feel better?

 You might want to join a support group.
 It can help to see how other people are coping with the same condition.
-If you feel overwhelmed or very depressed, professional counseling might help.
+If you feel overwhelmed or depressed, professional counseling might help.
 Your doctor can refer you to local support groups and counselors.
 They may also prescribe medication to help you cope.

 You may find additional information and support from the following organizations:

 - American Lung Association

 - National Heart, Lung, and Blood Institute